-A striking case of interaction between grammar, logical semantics (e.g. the semantics of plural marking) and iconicity involves repetition-based plurals.
+A striking case of interaction between grammar, logical semantics and iconicity involves repetition-based plurals.
 In ASL, one can optionally realize a plural, such as that of the word TROPHY, by repeating the noun.
 This yields standard readings of English-style plurals.
 But simultaneously, the shape of the repetitions can provide iconic information about the arrangement of the denoted objects (Schlenker and Lamberton 2019a): one may repeat TROPHY in a horizontal or triangular shape to signify that the trophies are arranged on a line or as triangle.
 But there is more: the repetitions can be easy to count, with clear separations between them ('punctuated'), or hard to count, without clear separations ('unpunctuated').
-In the punctuated case (TROPHY TROPHY), they typically denote as many objects as there are iterations.
-In the unpunctuated case, three iterations that lack clear separations (and are thus hard to count), which we transcribe as TROPHY-rep3, may mean several (typically at least three) trophies.
-Strikingly, the existence of repetition-based plurals as well as the distinction between punctuated and unpunctuated ones exists in several sign languages; moreover, it was also described in a homesigner (deaf person who grew up without access to sign language) who appeared to have invented this device, as it was absent from the gestures of his hearing mother (Coppola et al. 2013).
-In addition, hearing non-signers might also understand related distinctions in repeated gestures (Schlenker 2020), indicating a more general cognitive strategy.
-Schlenker and Lamberton 2022 propose a modular analysis in which the iconic nature of repetition-based plurals as well as the distinction between punctuated and unpunctuated repetitions results from the interaction between four modules: (i) logical grammar makes available a mechanism of existential quantification over pluralities; (ii) pictorial semantics allows the arrangement and number of the repetitions to iconically represent various pluralities of objects; (iii) pictorial semantics can be made blurry so as to create instances of pictorial vagueness, with the result that in unpunctuated repetitions the number of depicted objects is vague; and finally (iv) pictorial vagueness can be exploited pragmatically so as to yield 'at least' readings (akin to standard plurals) for these unpunctuated repetitions.
+In the former case (TROPHY TROPHY TROPHY), they typically denote as many objects as there are iterations.
+In the latter case, three unpunctuated (and thus hard to count) iterations, transcribed as TROPHY-rep3, may mean several (typically at least three) trophies.
+Strikingly, the existence of repetition-based plurals as well as the distinction between punctuated and unpunctuated ones exists in several sign languages, and was described in a homesigner (deaf person who grew up without access to sign language) who appeared to have invented this device, as it was absent from the gestures of his hearing mother (Coppola et al. 2013).

+Hearing non-signers might also understand related distinctions in repeated gestures (Schlenker, to appear a).
+Schlenker and Lamberton 2019b propose a modular analysis in which the iconic nature of repetition-based plurals as well as the distinction between punctuated and unpunctuated repetitions results from the interaction between four modules: (i) logical grammar makes available a mechanism of existential quantification over pluralities; (ii) pictorial semantics allows the arrangement and number of the repetitions to iconically represent various pluralities of objects; (iii) pictorial semantics can be made blurry so as to create instances of pictorial vagueness, with the result that in unpunctuated repetitions the number of depicted objects is vague; and finally (iv) pictorial vagueness can be exploited pragmatically so as to yield 'at least' readings (akin to standard plurals) for these unpunctuated repetitions.